Energy Management 101

 The aural AOA logic makes pitch control straight forward: if you want to be ONSPEED and hear any slow tone, ease some back pressure on the stick.
 This will happen anytime you are ONSPEED and increase bank angle.
 Add power during the correction if you need to control glidepath.
 If you hear any fast tone, then ease the stick back.
 If you heard the fast tone because you dropped the nose to maintain glidepath, then correct AOA with pitch and reduce power to keep the airplane descending on the desired glidepath.
 If you are already at IDLE, then some inside slip will help with the glide path if you are high.
 Several small corrections are always better than one big one.

 Once the engine stops on a single engine airplane, managing available energy is of paramount importance.
 Because power is no longer contributing to the energy equation, the only variables left are altitude and airspeed.
 There are two emergency glide parameters we learn about during training: maximum range glide and maximum endurance glide.
-Maximum range glide occurs at L/Dmax AOA and maximum endurance glide occurs at ONSPEED AOA.
+Maximum range glide occurs flaps up at L/Dmax AOA and maximum endurance glide occurs at ONSPEED AOA.
 So, another simple EM rule of thumb is that if the engine quits, fly the airplane at L/Dmax or ONSPEED.
+As flaps are deployed, the speed for L/DMAX decreases the AOA changes, and the two cues begin to marry up: At full flaps, optimum glide performance occurs ONSPEED.

 Basic EM Rules of Thumb